Money for when you finish working

 If you have worked in a few jobs, your super might be in a few

 different funds.
-You'll be charged fees for each fund.
-It is much
+You'll be charged fees for each fund, so it will

-cheaper and easier to keep track of your super if you only have one
+be much cheaper and easier to keep track of your super if you only

 Here are the steps to take when moving your super into one

 - Check whether you have to pay an exit fee -

 Before you move your money out of a super fund, check whether you